fdwr/LunaSvgSampleTest/LunaSvgSampleTest/README.md

 # LunaSvgTest

-Dwayne Robinson 2022-03-21
+Dwayne Robinson 2022-03-27

 ## What
-Just a test of [LunaSvg](https://github.com/sammycage/lunasvg) to see how it works and if I can incorporate it into another project (it's wonderfully stand-alone with no large framework dependencies like Skia or Cairo) and if I can extend it to play around with SVG grid fitting possibilities.
+Just a test of [LunaSvg](https://github.com/sammycage/lunasvg) to see how it works and if I can incorporate it into another project (LunaSvg is wonderfully stand-alone with no large framework dependencies like Skia or Cairo) and also to see if I can extend it to play around with SVG grid fitting possibilities for crisper toolbar icons.

 ![Image of LunaSvgTest](SvgLunaTestScreenshot.png)